amireldor/dev-local-proxy/README.md

 ## Development

 I think you should run `yarn dev`, then execute with `yarn node dist/index.js`.
 I'll try to pack it for normal npm install and usage, hopefully soon.
 I'm using yarn zero-installs for some reason.
-Wanted to give it a shot.
+I wanted to give it a shot.
+Sorry.